HomeResourcesThe welcome journey – the most important email campaign you’ll ever send?

 Now That’s What I Call Marketing Automation

-The all-important Welcome Journey features as Track 1 in our latest guide; Now That’s What I Call Marketing Automation which showcases some of the best uses of marketing automation which includes these other campaigns…
+The all-important Welcome Journey features as Track 1 in our guide; Now That’s What I Call Marketing Automation which showcases some of the best uses of marketing automation which includes these other campaigns…

 ⭕ Re engagement emails